The Key Elements Connected to The WordPress Security Hardening Process

 - Quality WordPress Hosting we recommend.

 - Have a strong admin password.
-Here two apps we recommend to all our clients: LastPass and 1Password.
+Here are two apps we recommend to all our clients: LastPass and 1Password.

 - Don’t use plugins or themes from untrusted sources.